shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Auntie giggled.
 “Here, have some stew.”

 Ersatzica gulped it all down.
+She looked around the cave, at the few cats sitting around the campfire.
 “So, is this all there is?”

 “We have more we can make in the back.”
+Auntie took the bowl and handed it to another cat.

 “No, I mean you—*us* cats.
 Is this all there is left?
 After the raid?”